WRansohoff/nmigen_alu_test/README.md

 The .1x course mostly covers the background of how digital circuit design works at a high level, but the last few modules cover basic pipelining and describes a simple ALU (which is implemented here.)

-The .2x course looks like it covers how to design a more complete SoC, but I'm still working through that one.
+The .2x course looks like it covers how to design a more complete SoC using a more complex ISA than the one presented here.

 # Usage